United World College of South East Asia: Academics

+Students from K1 to Grade 10 follow a UWCSEA-designed curriculum.
+A recent change moved away from the IGCSE program for Grade 9 and 10 students towards a newly UWCSEA-designed program specifically designed with the IBDP specifications in mind.

+Grade 11 and 12 students study towards the IB Diploma.

 Activities

-An after school activities programme is offered from Grade 2 onwards, though there some fee-paying activities are available for K1-G1 students.
-The after school activities programme includes activities covering sports, arts (music, drama, visual art), leadership, clubs and special interests.
+An after-school activities program is offered from K1.
+The after-school activities program includes activities covering sports, arts (music, drama, visual art), leadership, clubs, and special interests.

 Sports available include athletics, badminton, basketball, climbing, cricket, cross country, football, gymnastics, hockey, netball, rugby, sailing, softball, swimming, tennis, touch and ultimate frisbee.

-There are also other activities like the radical math club.
+There are also other activities like the Radical Math Club and Model UN.
+The Model UN program, at UWC East in particular – is the largest in South East Asia, and they organise two MUN conferences each year, with delegates flying in internationally.
+Other notable programs include SEASAC, an annual competition held between High School Students in South East Asia, Project 0, and the Student Council.

 Outdoor education

-The outdoor education programme provides students from Grade 1 to Grade 12 with opportunities to develop their independence, teamwork and resilience.
+The outdoor education program provides students from Grade 1 to Grade 12 with opportunities to develop their independence, teamwork, and resilience.

-There is an annual compulsory trip from G1 going all the way to Project Week in Grade 11 where small groups of students head to a destination of their choice.
+There is an annual compulsory trip from Grade 1 to Grade 10, with a self-designed 'Project Week' in Grade 11 where small groups of students head to a destination of their choice.

 Personal and social education

-The personal and social education programme aims to encourage learning, growth and social development.
-Students explore how they are connecting to their learning, friends, family, technology and the outside world.
+The personal and social education program aims to encourage learning, growth, and social development.
+Students explore how they are connecting to their learning, friends, family, technology, and the outside world.